Natural Ways to Get Rid of Mold and Mildew

 Bleach is very effective and is perfect for glass, tile, counters etc. Bleach will remove color, so DO NOT use it on delicate fabric and ALWAYS test in an inconspicuous place first.
 It is also best to use bleach in a ventilated area.

 The easiest method is to use a clean spray bottle and mix ingredients:

 - 1/2 cup Bleach

-- 2 Quarts Warm Water
+- 2 quarts Warm Water

-- 2 Tbsp. non-ammonia liquid laundry detergent
+- 2 tablespoons non-ammonia liquid laundry detergent

-- Spray the surface with the Chlorine Bleach solution.
+- Spray the surface with chlorine bleach.

 - Wipe down lightly with a cleaning rag.